Pavith19/Simple_Calculator/README.md

 # Simple Calculator

 A simple, user-friendly calculator application built with React.
-This project demonstrates the use of `useReducer` for state management and component-based architecture.
+It supports standard arithmetic operations such as addition, subtraction, multiplication, and division.
+The user interface is straightforward and user-friendly, featuring buttons for digits, operations, and controls like clear (AC), delete (DEL), and evaluate (=).
 ## Features

 - Basic arithmetic operations: addition, subtraction, multiplication, and division.